 Taken together, the Torah warns us that not just our environmental sins, but our moral failings, injustice to the poor, failure to love the stranger, as well as idolatry, all leave a toxic residue—most toxic especially in this land that is promised—a residue that can only be washed away with the destruction of human society.

 We have spent centuries developing technology to make ourselves as impervious as Egypt to such consequences, to blind the eyes of God, so to speak.
 Whether in places like California or in Israel, we use modern equivalents of pedal pump technology to control our food supply, substitute petroleum-based fertilizers for healthy soil, outlast drought by pumping out aquifers.
 However, as we learn from climate change, technology doesn’t eliminate the consequences of our actions.
-It only defers them, and the more they are deferred, the wider the consequences will be.
+It only defers them, and the more they are deferred, the wider and more profound the consequences will be.

-A few years back, I got a clear picture of this residue on a tour with Rabbis for Human Rights.
+Some years back, I got a clear picture of this residue on a tour with Rabbis for Human Rights.
 We glimpsed Palestinian life in the northern West Bank.
 Here were the mountains and hills praised in the Torah, the olive groves in the valleys the rain would flow into.
 But the tour, which included kanafeh pastry in Nablus, also included views of Palestinian olive groves burned down by Israeli settlers.

 What really shook me, though, was something that may sound minor.
 As we sped south down the highway en route to the Hebron hills (where the village of Susiya is being squeezed out of existence), we passed a bus shelter for a settlement called Yizhar, the likely source of the grove-burning settlers.
 There was a resident of Yizhar in the shelter, tall and skinny, yarmulke visible from a hundred yards away, tzitzit flying.
 He wasn’t just sitting there, though.
 The moment he saw a Palestinian vehicle coming towards him, he stood up to give it—us—the middle finger, not relieving his finger til we were well past the shelter.